 What Are Private Mortgages For?

-You can borrow money for things like debt consolidation, home renovations, business capital, tax liens, education and much more.
+You can borrow money for things like debt consolidation, home renovations, Pre-sales, business capital, Self employed, outstanding taxes, education and much more.
 It is a good idea when borrowing money at a higher rate of interest to make sure you are using the funds to better your situation so that you are able to go back to a bank in a few years.

 2nd Mortgage Private Mortgage Rates

 Private mortgage rates on 2nd mortgages vary depending on the amount of home equity you have and the location of your property.
 Although these private mortgage rates are higher than conventional 1st mortgages they can be used to consolidate high interest credit cards debt or do home renovation or anything you want and since they usually are interest only or amortized over 25 years this can considerably lower your monthly payment.
 It is a good idea to deal with a Mortgage Specialist that has access to a variate of Private Mortgage products that way you can be confident that you have sourced competitive private mortgage rates and products. (check out our recently added blog regarding Examples of Private Mortgages)

 What to Consider | Private Mortgage Rates BC